matsuand/docs.docker.jp/ee/ucp/interlock/usage/service-clusters.md

 > Important
 >
-> The configuration object specified in the following code sample applies to UCP versions 3.0.10 and later, and versions 3.1.4 and later.
+> The configuration object specified in the following code sample applies to
+> UCP versions 3.0.10 and later, and versions 3.1.4 and later.
+If you are

-If you are working with UCP version 3.0.0 - 3.0.9 or 3.1.0 - 3.1.3, specify `com.docker.ucp.interlock.service-clusters.conf`.
+> working with UCP version 3.0.0 - 3.0.9 or 3.1.0 - 3.1.3, the config object
+> should be named `com.docker.ucp.interlock.service-clusters.conf`.

 ```bash
 $> cat << EOF | docker config create com.docker.ucp.interlock.conf-1 -